 Undoubtedly, the brand that was almost universally used was “Oxford”.
 I think there was another brand called “Cambridge”, but am not so sure.

 In our kampongs, rats and mice were everywhere.
 They usually came out in strength at night to wreak havoc on any uncovered or unprotected food items.
-Even leather shoes and bags, and soap (yes, they like soap) were not spared.
+Even leather shoes and bags, and soap (yes, they liked soap, and still do) were not spared.

 At nightfall, we would set up WMDs at strategic places.
 Each of these snap-traps was generously provided with a nice bait – usually a slightly roasted piece of dried sotong.